tunonnaemiliana/fractal-dimension-calculator/README.md

 # fractal-dimension-calculator
-A fractal Dimension calculator wrote in Mathematica.
+A fractal Dimension calculator written in Mathematica.
 It provides tools to compute the minkowski-bouligand dimension of an image.

 I added some tools to cut and crop the image in order to get better results in the Mathematica notebook.